MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - Can be used to search and analyze log data stored in CloudWatch
 - Example: find specific IP inside logs, count occurrences of `ERROR` messages
-- Provides a purpose-build query language:
+- Provides a purpose-built query language:
     - Automatically discovers fields from AWS services and JSON log events
     - We can fetch desired event fields, filter based on conditions, calculate aggregate statistics, sort events, limit number of events
 - We can query multiple Log Groups at a time even if they are in different AWS accounts
-- CloudWatch Logs Insights is a query engine, can do queries on historical data
+- CloudWatch Logs Insights is a query engine, can perform queries on historical data

 ### Exporting Logs

 - S3 Export:
     - It is a batch export
-    - Exports are started as task which can take up to 12 hours to finish
+    - Exports are started as tasks which can take up to 12 hours to finish
     - The API call for starting a task is `CreateExportTask`
 - CloudWatch Logs Subscriptions:
     - Subscriptions are used to access real-time feed of log events from CloudWatch and have it delivered to other services such as Kineses Streams, Kinesis Firehose or AWS Lambda for custom processing
-    - **Subscription Filter**: filter which logs events to deliver to the destination
+    - **Subscription Filter**: filter which log events to deliver to the destination
     - With subscription filters we can aggregate logs from different accounts and regions into a single account.
 To accomplish this we must use a **Cross-Account Subscription**

 ### Live Tail